-Personal Details 2.
+1. Personal Details 2.
 Agent's Details (if applicable)

-se complete only the Title, Name and Organisation full contact details of the agent in 2.
+te complete only the Title, Name and Organisation full contact details of the agent in 2.

-Title Mr & Mrs
+Title Mrs

-First Name Stephen
+First Name Judy

-Last Name Heath
+Last Name Roberts

-Job Title (where relevant) Organisation
+Job Title (where relevant) District Councillor

-(where relevant)
+Organisation (where relevant) Vale of White Horse DC

-Address Line 1 24 Leys Road
+Address Line 1 1, Stone Close

-Line 2 Cumnor
+Line 2 Botley,

 Line 3 Oxford

-Line 4
+Line 4 Oxon

-Post Code OX2 9QF
+Post Code OX2 9SQ

 Telephone Number

-E-mail Address (where relevant)
+E-mail Address

-Name or Organisation: Mr and Mrs Stephen Heath 3.
-To which part of the Local Plan does this representation relate?
+3. To which part of the Local Plan does s this represen tation relate?
 Paragraph Policy 1 Proposals Map 4.
-Do you consider the Local Plan is: 4.(1) Legally compliant Yes No 4.(2) Sound (Positively Prepared, Effective and Justified) Yes No X 4 (3) Complies with the Duty to co- operate Yes No Please mark as appropriate.
-5. Please give details of why you consider the Local Plan is not legally compliant or is unsound or fails to comply with the duty to co-operate.
-Please be as precise as possible.
-If you wish to support the legal compliance or soundness of the Local Plan or its compliance with the duty to co-operate, please also use this box to set out your comments.
+Do you consider the Local Plan is: 4.(1) Legally compliant Yes No 4.(2) Sound (Positively Prepared, Effective and Justified) Yes No - X 4 (3) Complies with the Duty to co- operate Yes No Please mark as appropriate.
+5. Please give details of why you cons is unsound or fails to comply with the opossible.
+If you wish to support the legal compliance with the duty to co-operate comments. luty to co-oper ance or soundr ate.
+Please be as pre- ness of the Local Plan cise as or its

-These comments refer to Core Policy 1 (Presumption in favour of sustainable development) and all others that flow from it, in particular, Core Policies 4, 8, 13, 15 & 20.
+These comments (see next page) refer to Core Policy 1 (Presumption in favour of sustainable development) and all others that flow from it, in particular, Core Policies 4, 8, 13, 15 & 20

-Unsoundness and un-sustainability of Oxfordshire SHMA
+Unsoundness and unsustainability of Oxfordshire SHMA

 - These policies are unsound.
 There can be no presumption of 'sustainable development' based on the exceptionally high forecasts of housing need proposed in the Oxfordshire Strategic Housing Market Assessment, which is itself unsound and unsustainable.
-The Local Plan policies are therefore unjustified and will be ineffective in achieving their desired outcomes. - The Plan states that 'the housing target reflects the Objectively Assessed Need for the Vale of White Horse District as identified by the up-to-date Strategic Housing Market Assessment (SHMA) for Oxfordshire.
+I believe these policies are therefore unjustified and will be ineffective in achieving their desired outcomes. - The Plan states that 'the housing target reflects the Objectively Assessed Need for the Vale of White Horse District as identified by the up-to-date Strategic Housing Market Assessment (SHMA) for Oxfordshire.
 The SHMA sets out how many new homes are required across Oxfordshire and for each district up to 2031.'
-This statement is invalid: the SHMA figures are inflated and unsustainable, and do not in any way constitute an objective assessment of the housing needs of the Vale. - I agree with the arguments presented by CPRE showing why the SHMA figures should properly be regarded as inflated and unsustainable. - The SHMA relies on the Oxfordshire Strategic Economic Plan (SEP), to provide the economic base line and the associated adjustment for planned jobs growth on which its predictions are based.
-The SEP has not been subject to public consultation or any independent scrutiny, and is therefore not an appropriate basis on which to make policy decisions.
+This statement is invalid: the SHMA figures are inflated and unsustainable, and do not in any way constitute an objective assessment of the housing needs of the Vale.

+• The SHMA relies on the Oxfordshire Strategic Economic Plan (SEP), to provide the economic base line and the associated adjustment for planned jobs growth on which its predictions are based.
+The SEP has not been subject to public consultation or any independent scrutiny, and is therefore not an appropriate basis on which to make these decisions.
+I understand that in a recent assessment of a SHMA in relation to a case in Leicestershire, Inspector Jonathan King questioned the adoption of "aspirational employment growth" figures put forward by the Local Enterprise Partnership and stated "how essential it is that evidence such as SHMAs must be rigorously tested in order to establish that it is robust".
+The figures used for the Oxfordshire SHMA have not been subjected to any such a test.